iwantmyname/blog/src/2009/03/why-you-should-buy-a-tel-domain-name.md

 layout: post
 date: 2009-03-23 12:40:19 +1200
 author: Timo
-title: "New extension: why you should buy a .TEL domain name"
+title: New extension: why you should buy a .TEL domain name